danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-15-swiftui-4-custom-sheet-sizes.md

 ## Disabling interactive dismissal

-If you want to support multiple sheet sizes, but still want the sheet to be nin-dismissable, you can use the `.interactiveDismissDisabled` modifier:
+If you want to support multiple sheet sizes, but still want the sheet to be non-dismissable, you can use the `.interactiveDismissDisabled` modifier:

 ```swift
 struct MyView: View {